 - Medical necessity: The notion of medical necessity refers to the idea that the treatment provides the most efficient and practical form of care for the condition in question – in this case, for alcohol use disorder.

 - Referral source: When physicians refer an individual to outpatient treatment for substance use disorder, insurance companies may be more likely to approve coverage if there is any question regarding whether the individual should receive coverage for the treatment.
+If you reach out to the Alcohol.org hotline directly at 1-888-685-5770 , an American Addiction Centers (AAC) representative can connect you with the most appropriate treatment option for you or your loved one.
+AAC facilities work on your behalf to have insurance cover as many medical aspects of treatment as possible.

 - Research evidence: As mentioned, research evidence regarding the effectiveness of the treatment is important to insurance companies.
 Insurance companies more readily approve forms of treatment that have empirically validated evidence (research evidence) to support their use in treating alcohol use disorders.
 This includes different forms of behavioral therapy and medications.